mvnaol2026/Gravity-Does-Not-Exist/EN/08_chapters_27-32.md

 The effect of the medium can be visualized using an hourglass: if the chamber is filled with air or water, the flow rate changes.
 Change the properties of the medium — and the clock slows down.

 The contraction of moving bodies is not a geometric effect of space-time, but a real mechanical compression.
 The pressure of the aol medium in front literally compresses the structure of the body in the direction of motion.
 This is exactly how the effect was explained by Hendrik Lorentz and George FitzGerald even before Einstein — through ether pressure.
 Albert Einstein removed the ether and reformulated contraction geometrically.
-The aol model restores the mechanical mechanism of Lorentz — but now with a concrete description of the medium.
+The aol model restores the mechanical mechanism of Lorentz — but now with a concrete description of the medium and, of course, not to the same degree of compression as the formulas suggest.
+The compression is significantly smaller.

 **Why a Maximum Speed Exists**